astramind-ai/BitMat/README.md

 model.save_pretrained('some_local_folder')
 ```
 ### Loading the converted 1.58Bit Model
-To utilize the converted 1.58Bit model, such as a customized version of Mistral in this exmaple, you will need to import the specific model class from the library.
-Below is an example demonstrating how to load the Mistral158ForCausalLM model from a local directory:
+To utilize the converted 1.58Bit model, such as a customized version of Mistral in this exmaple, you will need to load the model from the AutoClass.
+Below is an example demonstrating how to load the model from a local directory:

 ```python
 from bitmat import Auto158ModelForCausalLM